This blog post was updated on June 1, 2021.

 4 Steps to Create Advertisements for Truck Drivers

-Apply these to your advertisements and you will discover that you’re capable of creating something better than your average trucking ad:
+The four steps to effective advertising are interrupt, engage, educate, and call to action.
+Apply these to your advertisements and you will discover that you’re capable of creating something better than your average trucking ad.

-You have less than one second to grab a person’s attention when they are scrolling through a job site on their phone or computer.
+You have less than one second to grab a person’s attention with an advertisement - especially if they’re scrolling through Facebook on their phone.
 Visual images are the most effective way to get someone’s attention, so you want to find one that defines an important point about your company.
 This has to be both accurate and clear to a prospective driver, or you’re defeating the purpose.
 Try to focus on a common area of complaint like not enough home time.

-Now you have their attention, you need to reel them in further.
-You only have 1-3 seconds, so you need to add words carefully chosen to go with your image.
+Now that you have their attention, you need to reel them in further.
+You only have 1-3 seconds to engage them, so you need to add words carefully chosen to go with your image.
+Explain why they would want to drive for you and not your competition.
 If you’ve chosen to focus on home time, make them a guarantee of how much home time they can expect.
-Try to use specifics whenever possible because a lot of companies promise “great starting pay” or “ a lot of home time” without attaching to a tangible number.
+Try to use specifics whenever possible.
+A lot of companies promise “great starting pay” or “ a lot of home time” without attaching to a tangible number.
 Be straight with them and don’t make a promise you can’t keep.

 If you’ve done the first two parts successfully, you have their attention and have generated their desire to learn more.
 Show them what your company is all about in a couple simple points.
 Keep it short and clear because the human brain is not programmed to retain a ton of information at a time.
 We forget details about everything we read, so cut your company’s whole culture and operation down to three aspects that will make the driver want to join.